US inflation at new 40-year high as price increases spread

 Gas prices rose 4% just in May and have soared nearly 50% in one year.
 The national average price at the pump reached $4.99 Friday, according to AAA, edging closer to an inflation-adjusted record high of $5.40.

-Grocery costs surged nearly 12% from a year earlier, the biggest such increase since 1979.
-Rising prices for grain and fertilizer in the wake of the Ukraine invasion, is intensifying that rise.
-Restaurant prices jumped 7.4% in the past year, the largest 12-month gain since 1981.
-Owners are also facing immense pressure to raise wages in a heated job market.
+The cost of groceries surged nearly 12% last month from a year earlier, the biggest such increase since 1979.
+Rising prices for grain and fertilizer after Russia’s war against Ukraine, is intensifying that rise.
+Restaurant prices jumped 7.4% in the past year, the largest 12-month gain since 1981, reflecting higher costs for food and workers.

+Throughout the economy, employers are facing immense pressure to raise wages in a job market that remains robust, with low unemployment, few layoffs and near-record job openings.
+But while average wages are rising at their fastest pace in decades, they aren’t increasing fast enough for most workers to keep pace with inflation.
+Many households accumulated savings from government stimulus aid during the pandemic and are now drawing on those savings to pay bills.

 Housing costs are still climbing.
 The government’s shelter index, which includes rents, hotel rates and a measure of what it costs to own a home, increased 5.5% in the past year, the most since 1991.
 Airline fares are up nearly 38% in the past year, the sharpest such rise since 1980.